pulumi/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 Provides a Synthetics Canary resource.

 ~> **NOTE:** When you create a canary, AWS creates supporting implicit resources.
 See the Amazon CloudWatch Synthetics documentation on [DeleteCanary](https://docs.aws.amazon.com/AmazonSynthetics/latest/APIReference/API_DeleteCanary.html) for a full list.
-Neither AWS nor Terraform deletes these implicit resources automatically when the canary is deleted.
-Before deleting a canary, ensure you have all the information about the canary that you need to delete the implicit resources using Terraform shell commands, the AWS Console, or AWS CLI.
+Neither AWS nor this provider deletes these implicit resources automatically when the canary is deleted.
+Before deleting a canary, ensure you have all the information about the canary that you need to delete the implicit resources using the AWS Console, or AWS CLI.

 ## Example Usage